Education & Training Options

-Ivy Tech is the fastest growing community college system in the country and its programs are offered through classes located in eight of the 10 Indianapolis Region counties in addition to the main city of Indianapolis campus.
-Indiana residents pay just $95 per credit hour for 2008-09 school year and many types of grants and financial aid are available.
+Ivy Tech is the fastest growing community college system in the country and its programs are offered through classes located in each of the 9 Indianapolis Region counties in addition to the main city of Indianapolis campus.
+Indiana residents pay just $116 per credit hour for Fall 2013 and many types of grants and financial aid are available.

 Ivy Tech also offers Accelerated Certified Training provided by the Workforce and Economic Development department at Ivy Tech Community College.
 Accelerated Certified Training helps employers build a workforce that’s better skilled, more productive, and ready to move an organization forward in today’s competitive marketplace.
 Employers can choose prepackaged programs or work with Ivy Tech to customize training that targets the specific needs of their businesses.

 - Residents have access to more than 26 university and college campuses

 - #9 School of Engineering – Purdue University

 - #4 Master’s of Business in Midwest – Butler University

 - #1 School of Engineering – Rose-Hulman Institute